 Begin monthly committee meetings.
 This is very important!
-Recommended reading is "How to Make Meetings Work," by Michael Doyle and Davis Straus.
+Recommended reading is How to Make Meetings Work by Michael Doyle and Davis Straus.
 Brainstorming and keeping up with each other's' progress is productive.
-Publish minutes of each meeting for each member and copies to the AFS staff, President and President-elect, etc.
+Publish minutes of each meeting for each member and make copies for the AFS staff, President, President-Elect, and so forth.

-The Trade Show Chairman can begin drumming up local interest and working with the AFS Office Coordinator or contractor.
+The Trade Show chair can begin drumming up local interest and working with the AFS Office Coordinator or contractor.
 This person will handle all local trade show arrangements and be the contact between headquarters and the trade show decorator.
-The mailings, exhibitor registrations, etc., are all handled through the AFS Office or contractor.
+The mailings, exhibitor registrations, and so forth are all handled through AFS staff or a contractor.